axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

      </tr>
     </table>
    </div>
-  <p>For subsequent co-owner candidates, any co-owner can go through the Explicit Relationship with them and consistenly communicate what the community is about.</p>
+  <p>For subsequent co-owner candidates, any co-owner can go through the Explicit Relationship with them and consistently communicate what the community is about.</p>
    <div class='_center'>
     <table class='_explicitalignment'>
      <tr>